SEGEEK/gt-thumb-gen/readme.md

 Try it out!  https://segeek.github.io/gt-thumb-gen/

-## Why would you do this?
+## Why would you unleash this monstrosity upon the world?
-Been playing with canvas stuff at work, my wife is generating these things by hand using a photoshop template and it seems like too much of a hassel for me.
+Been playing with HTML canvas stuff at work on some hack day projects, my wife is generating these things by hand using a photoshop template and it seems like too much of a hassel for me.
 I wanted to play around to see how hard it would be to extract a video frame and put it into a canvas at an arbitrary time stamp.
 Turns out it is pretty easy ... until the dreaded CORS rears its ugly head.

 Also been wanting to check out [github pages](https://pages.github.com/) for a while, and do a side project using [parcel](https://parceljs.org/)

+## But why a canvas it is much easier to just draw stuff on dom and use some CSS
+I tried to get [dom-to-image](https://github.com/tsayen/dom-to-image#readme) to work, but unfortuantely I was running into issues with the text being very blurry.
+I am apparently not the only one [to experience this issue](https://github.com/tsayen/dom-to-image/issues/69).
+Would be nice to see if that would be workable ... but working in Canvas isn't so bad.

 ## Credits
 Special thanks to [Bertrand Martel](https://github.com/bertrandmartel) for an [Excellent Answer](https://stackoverflow.com/a/43012205) on stack overflow (With running code sample!) on how to do something very similiar to what I wanted.